rfo909/CFT/doc/Doc.md

 are formatted into columns, for readability.

-The formatted text is added to the same list of output as data via out(), but after the code block has completed.
-This means that the formatted output from report() is data, just like values from out().
+The formatted text is added to the same list of output as data via out(), but only after the loop space has completed.
+This means that the formatted output from report() is data (strings), just like values from out().

 ### Multi-line example